eendebakpt/oapackage/docs/normalform.rst

 Reduction using graph isomorphisms
 ----------------------------------

 The function :py:meth:`~oalib.reduceOAnauty` reduces an orthogonal array to Nauty canonical form.
-To reduce general graphs to Nauty canonical form, the OApackage includes the function :py:meth:`~oalib.reduceGraphNauty`.
+To reduce general graphs to Nauty canonical form, the Orthogonal Array package includes the function :py:meth:`~oalib.reduceGraphNauty`.

 .. admonition:: Reduce a design to normal form using Nauty